 Recently, Rhiannon has transcribed several of Maestro Ali Akbar Khan’s compositions, translating them into western notation for the Ali Akbar College of Music’s monthly meetings of “The Works of Maestro Ali Akbar Khan.”
 She has also arranged his pieces for high school band.

-Rhiannon studies at the Ali Akbar College of Music with Alam Khan, son and disciple of Maestro Ali Akbar Khan, and with Arjun Verma, also a disciple of Khansahib’s.
+Rhiannon studies at the Ali Akbar College of Music in San Rafael with Alam Khan, son and disciple of Maestro Ali Akbar Khan, and with Arjun Verma, also a disciple of Khansahib’s.
 She received her BFA in Music Composition from California Institute of the Arts in 2015.

 Upon her return, Rhiannon was encouraged to apply for a BFA in Music Composition.
 She transferred to California Institute of the Arts in 2012, and received her degree in 2015.
-Through CalArts, Rhiannon realized that she wanted to devote her musical life to the study and performance of North Indian Classical music.
+While attending CalArts, Rhiannon realized that she wanted to devote her musical life to the study and performance of North Indian Classical music.

 At CalArts, Rhiannon studied sitar with Ustad Aashish Khan, tala with Pandit Swapan Chaudhuri and Randy Gloss, composition with performer/composers Vinny Golia, Michael Fink, and Neelamjit Dhillon, Javanese gamelan with Pak Djoko Walujo, and Balinese gamelan with Pak Nyoman Wenten.
-She continued to develop her unique composition style, inspired by her study of North Indian Classical music, Western Classical music, Jazz, Balinese Gamelan, and Javanese Gamelan.
+At Calarts, she continued to develop her unique composition style, inspired by her study of North Indian Classical music, Western Classical music, Jazz, Balinese Gamelan, and Javanese Gamelan.